Washington State Route 220: Route description

 SR 220 started at Fort Simcoe State Park, headed easterly along Fort Simcoe Road until it intersected Hawk Road.
 At the t intersection with Hawk Road, the highway turned north and follows Hawk Road until an intersection with White Swan Road.
 The highway turned back east along White Swan Road, passing through downtown White Swan, before turning south along Curtis Street.
 The highway passed over a BNSF Railway rail line, formerly part of the Toppenish, Simcoe & Western Railroad, before Curtis street turned easterly and became Fort Road.
 Fort Road continued almost perfectly east for about 18 mi before intersecting US Route 97 (US 97).
 After crossing US 97, the highway continued as a city street through west Toppenish before terminating at SR 22.

 Every year the Washington State Department of Transportation (WSDOT) conducts a series of surveys on its highways in the state to measure traffic volume.
-This is expressed in terms of average annual daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
+This is expressed in terms of annual average daily traffic (AADT), which is a measure of traffic volume for any average day of the year.
 In 1991, WSDOT calculated that as few as 340 cars used the highway at the western terminus and as many as 9,300 cars at the interchange with SR 22.

 History

 The highway was first constructed some time between 1915 and 1937, with a segment linking Fort Simcoe to White Swan completed by 1937.
 The highway was signed as Secondary State Highway 3B (SSH 3B) between White Swan and Toppenish until the 1964 state highway renumbering when the SR 220 number was applied to the highway.
 The original eastern terminus was US 97, but in 1971 the terminus was extended to SR 22.

-The highway was de-legislated in 1991 along with eleven other highways, and was removed from the system effective April 1, 1992.
+SR 220 was considered for removal in 1986 by a legislative committee with input from the state, counties, and city governments.
+The highway was decommissioned in 1991 along with eleven other highways, and was removed from the system effective April 1, 1992.